Militaries of Pakistan & China agree to step up defense and anti-terrorism cooperation amidst 'challenging times' | Law-Order

 The separatist BLA said it opposes Chinese investment in Pakistan's resource-rich Balochistan province, saying locals do not benefit.

-The BLA has targeted Chinese nationals on a number of occasions, as has the Pakistani Taliban.
+The BLA has targeted Chinese nationals on several occasions, as has the Pakistani Taliban.

 China is heavily involved in large infrastructure projects across Pakistan, including in the Balochistan province.